lucas-reynolds/Predict-Ratings-for-Drug-Reviews/README.md

       5.2 [Presentation](https://github.com/lucas-reynolds/Predicting-Drug-Review-Ratings-from-Review-Text/blob/master/8_Final_Presentation.pdf)

 ## Overview
-Drug reviews provide important information to drug manufacturers, such as levels of customer satisfaction, successful outcomes, or negative side effects.
-Several websites exist with drug reviews that could used for analysis or product research.
-However, the rating scales and information required often differ from site to site.
-Being able to predict good or bad ratings based on the review text could help to standardize ratings across review sites.
-Analyzing what leads to a good review could also improve the understanding of factors that most influence a drug’s rating.
+Drug reviews provide important information about customer satisfaction, successful outcomes, or negative side effects.
+There are several review sites that could be used for analysis or product research, but rating scales and information required often differ across sites.
+Being able to predict good or bad ratings based on the review text could help to standardize ratings across sites.